Contents hide

 The participle being ill serves as an adjective describing the teacher.
 This construction indicates the reason or cause behind the main action or situation.

-For example: The class was canceled, the teacher being ill.
+For example: The class was cancelled the teacher being ill.

-(The class was canceled because the teacher was ill.)
+(The class was cancelled because the teacher was ill.)

-The wool was placed in the warehouse, the cotton being forwarded in the factory.
+The wool was placed in the warehouse, and the cotton being forwarded to the factory.

-For example: The wool was placed in the warehouse, the cotton being forwarded in the factory without delay.
+For example: The wool was placed in the warehouse, the cotton being forwarded to the factory without delay.

-(The wool was placed in the warehouse, and at the same time, the cotton was forwarded in the factory without delay.)
+(The wool was placed in the warehouse, and at the same time, the cotton was forwarded to the factory without delay.)

 While the nominative absolute participle construction is not as prevalent in modern English, it is still grammatically correct and can be used to add descriptive details to a sentence, provide temporal context, indicate reasons or conditions, or offer additional information about actions or events.